NS-Sp4ce/Inspur/ClusterEngineV4.0 Vul/Readme.md

 # 0x02 Pwned

-Now, I confirmed there is a remote code execution that a found, after fuzz, I got the following payload
+Now, I confirmed there is a remote code execution that i found, after fuzz, I got the following payload

 `whoami`